 - First, apply for admission to Goshen College.
 Students must be admitted to the college before a financial aid offer is made.

 - Create an FSA ID and password online at fsaid.ed.gov to serve as your electronic signature.

-- The “Free Application for Federal Student Aid” (FAFSA) is available for free to complete at fafsa.gov after January 1.
+- Beginning October 1 (learn more about changes and Early FAFSA that start this year), the “Free Application for Federal Student Aid” (FAFSA) is available for free to complete at fafsa.gov (using prior year taxes).
 We encourage all families to file regardless of income.
 Students should specify 001799 as the code number for Goshen College.
 Apply now: www.fafsa.gov

 - After you’ve been accepted for admission and we have received your FAFSA along with any other documentation that has been requested, we will send you a paper copy of your Financial Aid Award describing the aid you are eligible to receive.
 At that time, we will also send an email with instructions for viewing the financial aid award online.

 - You will receive one paper copy of your award letter.
 Any revisions to your Financial Aid Award will be sent via email with instructions for viewing the award online.